 Women with a strong work ethic, assertiveness skills, and solid boundaries are highly successful in the male-dominated construction industry.
 Attributes including attention to detail, negotiation skills, emotional intelligence, and organizational skills are excellent traits that women in construction can use to improve their chances for a highly lucrative and successful career!
 Women in construction continue to prove their capabilities and move into management and even ownership of their own companies.

-With fewer than 3% of women in the building trades, there is room for women to step into the construction industry easily.
+With approximately 5% of women in skilled trades, there is room for women to step into the construction industry easily.
 In these modern times, companies are looking to hire more diverse ranges of employees and to hire more women.

 It’s time to have a closer look at the many opportunities that exist for women in construction.